Advection-diffusion model

 where \(r = \sqrt{x^2 + y^2}\), \(\tan\theta = \frac{x}{y}\).
 I.e. the flow field is a circulation around the Cartesian grid origin.

-To adjust the velocity field through \(\omega\), set
+To adjust the velocity field through \(\omega\), simply set the following option:

 Custom value